Nothing against chowder but I like this better.

 My problem with chowder is that I have always wanted them all – corn, clam, and potato – mixed up together even though that’s totally sacrelig.

 And, seeing as I didn’t grow up in the crazy cold winters of New England, well, I just don’t need the rib-sticking heaviness of a classic clam chowder.
-That’s why I came up with this method for “chowdering” clams.
+That’s why I came up with this method I call “chowdering” clams.
 It’s a term I made up so it means nothing more than this definition that I *just* fabricated: verb, to cover a dish with chowder-like ingredients even though you’re technically not making anything like chowder, as is the case with these Corn Chowdered Clams.

-So, it’s like the Cliff Notes version of chowder, you see?
+So, these Corn Chowdered Clams are like the Cliff Notes version of chowder, see?
 And it’s my favorite use of white corn and seafood this side of the Mississippi.
-It’s inspired by my latest holiday weekend trip to Cape Cod but it tastes great even if you aren’t on the shores of the Cape.
+These Corn Chowdered Clams are inspired by my holiday weekend trip to Cape Cod but they tastes great even if you can’t make it to the shores of the Cape.